MycroftAI/skill-weather/README.md

-## weather skill
+## Weather
-Gives back information on the weather
+Weather conditions and forecasts

 ## Description
-Gives back information on the default location for weather or if you specify a location will look it up for that location.
+Get weather conditions, forecasts, expected precipitation and more!
+By default it will tell you about your default location, or you can ask for other cities around the world.
+Current conditions and weather forecasts come from [Open Weather Map](https://openweathermap.org).

+For devices with screen support, conditions are briefly shown.

 ## Examples
+* "What is the weather?"
-* "what is the weather"
+* "What is the forecast tommorow?"
-* "what is the weather tommorow"
+* "What is the weather going to be like Tuesday?"
-* "what is the weather in san francisco"
+* "What is the weather in San Francisco?"
+* "When will it rain next?"
+* "How windy is it?"
+* "What's the humidity?"

 ## Credits
-MycroftAI
+Mycroft AI